tjstoll/miniProjects/22-nov-22/README.md

 # Menus

-A simple toggl menu created using javascript
+A simple toggle menu created using javascript